richard-strauss-werke/strauss-ODD/README.md

 - `dependencies` - contains MEI files included when building the schemata

-- `src` - ODD source folder

-- `xslt` - the xslt directory contains scripts to generate transformation sheets from production TEI files to publishable versions
+- `src` - the source folder, containing the ODDS and XSLT scripts to generate transformation sheets from production TEI files to publishable versions

 Build instructions
 ------------------